Learn how to keep track of website visitors coming into your marketing and sales funnel.

-Account-based marketing happens when you’re taking an uber-personalized approach to bringing your target on as a customer.
+Account-based marketing happens when you’re taking an uber-personalized approach to bring your target on as a customer.
 It provides each target customer (or “account”) with marketing material that’s tailored to their budget, company and individual requirements.

 Let’s say you’re attempting to get an ABM program off the ground, for example.
-You aren’t entirely sure where to start, or you’re looking for a way to improve the ABM strategy you’ve had in-place for a while that isn’t getting as many results as you’d hoped.
+You aren’t entirely sure where to start, or you’re looking for a way to improve the ABM strategy you’ve had in place for a while that isn’t getting as many results as you’d hoped.

 You can use website visitor tracking to: